 3. May reduce symptoms of arthritis

 Some studies show that ashwagandha may be useful for relieving symptoms of arthritis.
-It may act as a pain reliever by preventing signals from traveling along the nervous system and it contains chemicals that have anti-inflammatory properties .
+It may act as a pain reliever by preventing signals from traveling along with the nervous system and it contains chemicals that have anti-inflammatory properties .

 4. May reduce the risk of certain cancers